rgo444/rgo444/README.md

-- 👋 Hi, I’m @rgo444
+- 👋 Hi, I’m Rodrigo García
-- 👀 I’m interested in learning data science essentials
+- 👀 I’m interested in starting my career as a data analyst
-- 🌱 I’m currently learning SQL and Python
+- 🌱 In my repositories you may find some projects I've prepared to showcase my abilities with Python, SQL and R!

 <!---
 rgo444/rgo444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.